ftmatsumoto/ftmatsumoto.github.io/_posts/2016-07-12-d3-basic-tutorial-2.md

 [D3](https://d3js.org/) is a JavaScript library for visualizing data in the browser.

-This is a basic tutorial on how to some simple horizontal bar charts using D3.
+This is a basic tutorial on how to create a simple horizontal bar chart using D3.
 The chart will render this data:

 ```javascript